huggingface/blog/putting_rl_back_in_rlhf_with_rloo.md

 * [https://huggingface.co/collections/vwxyzjn/rloo-ppov2-tl-dr-summarize-checkpoints-66679a3bfd95ddf66c97420d](https://huggingface.co/collections/vwxyzjn/rloo-ppov2-tl-dr-summarize-checkpoints-66679a3bfd95ddf66c97420d)

-We take the SFT / RM models directly from ([https://arxiv.org/pdf/2403.17031](https://arxiv.org/pdf/2403.17031)).
+We take the SFT / RM models directly from [Huang et al., 2024](https://arxiv.org/abs/2403.17031).
 To evaluate, we use vLLM to load the checkpoints and GPT4 as a judge model to assess the generated TL;DR against the reference TL;DR. We also look at the GPU memory usage and runtime, as shown in the figures at the beginning of the blog post.
 To reproduce our work, feel free to check out the commands in our docs: